Duende is currently OPEN for submissions until July 1. For this reading period, we are looking for pieces that respond to our theme:

 5) All submissions must be made via Submittable, no exceptions.

-8) We’d love to hear why you have chosen to submit to Duende—we love to make new friends—but no need to send us a formal bio.
-For us, it’s all about the writing.
+8) We’d love to hear why you have chosen to submit to Duende—we love to make new friends—and how you heard about us.
+Please send us a short bio, but know that, for us, it’s all about the writing.